 On June 12, data from four new clinical trials of hybrid closed loop systems was presented in a landmark session at ADA 2020.
 These presentations come just days after Medtronic announced that their next generation 780G system had received CE Marking (the European equivalent of FDA approval) and is expected to begin shipping this fall in some European countries.

 Medtronic 780G trial results

 The first study highlighted results from the pivotal trial of Medtronic’s next-generation 780G system.
 Bruce Bode, from Atlanta Diabetes Associates presented the results of the single arm, 16-site trial that enrolled 157 participants: 118 adults (ages 22-75 years) and 39 adolescents (ages 14-21 years).
-Inclusion criteria were that all participants were previously on pump therapy, with or without a CGM for at least 6 months.
+Inclusion criteria were that all participants were previously on pump therapy, with or without a continuous glucose monitor (CGM) for at least six months.

 A significant aspect of this study was testing two different basal set points, one at 6.7 mmol/L120 mg/dL and one at 5.5 mmol/L100 mg/dL.
 The basal set point is the target that basal insulin adjustments will be made to aim toward.
 A set point of 5.5 mmol/L100 mg/dL is lower than any available set point for Hybrid Closed Loop systems currently approved by the FDA.

 - Mean A1C improved across the group from 7.5% at baseline to 7%

 - The percentage of participants who achieved 70% Time in Range (TIR) (3.9 mmol/L-10.0 mmol/L70 mg/dL-180 mg/dL) or better improved from 54% at baseline to 73% overall, and 79% for those using a set point of 5.5 mmol/L100 mg/dL.